inko-lang/website/source/manual/virtual-machine/configuration.html.md

 ## Environment variables

-### INKO_PRIMARY_THREADS
+### INKO_CONCURRENCY

-An integer specifying the number of threads to use for the primary thread pool.
+An integer specifying the number of threads to use for the various thread pools.

 Defaults to the number of logical CPU cores.

-### INKO_SECONDARY_THREADS

-An integer specifying the number of threads to use for the secondary thread pool.

-Defaults to the number of logical CPU cores.

-### INKO_GC_THREADS

-An integer specifying the number of threads to use for the garbage collector.

-Defaults to `2`.

-### INKO_FINALIZER_THREADS

-An integer specifying the number of threads to use for finalising objects.

-Defaults to `2`.

-### INKO_GENERIC_PARALLEL_THREADS

-An integer specifying the number of threads to use for various parallel operations, such as scanning the stack of a process to garbage collect.

-Defaults to the number of physical CPU cores.

 ### INKO_REDUCTIONS